Gutzwiller-projected states for the $J_1$-$J_2$ Heisenberg model on the kagome lattice: achievements and pitfalls: Variational wave functions

-As previously mentioned, the best variational wave function for the nearest-neighbor model on the kagome lattice ($J_2=0$), is the U(1) Dirac spin liquid.
-This state is defined by a fermionic Hamiltonian $\hat{\mathcal{H}}_{\rm 0}$ with hopping terms $\chi_{i,j}$ generating a $\pi$-flux through hexagonal plaquettes~\cite{lu2011}.
+As previously mentioned, the U(1) Dirac spin liquid represents a very accurate variational wave function for the nearest-neighbor model ($J_2=0$).
+This state is defined by a fermionic Hamiltonian $\hat{\mathcal{H}}_{\rm 0}$ with hopping terms $\chi_1$ generating a $\pi$-flux through hexagonal plaquettes and 0-flux through triangles~\cite{lu2011} (an additional $\chi_2$ gives a small energy gain).
 For sufficiently large values of the next-neighbor super-exchange, the ground state acquires magnetic order, with two different pitch vectors depending on the sign of $J_2$, see Fig.~\ref{fig:QPD}.
 On the one hand, in the ${\bf q}=(0,0)$ ordered phase, the optimal noninteracting Hamiltonian $\hat{\mathcal{H}}_{\rm 0}$ contains a translationally invariant magnetic field (with sublattice angles $\phi_i$ such as to have a relative $120\degree$ orientation between neighboring spins in the unit cell) and the same hopping structure of the U(1) Dirac state.
 On the other hand, within the $\sqrt{3} \times \sqrt{3}$ ordered phase, a magnetic unit cell of $9$ sites is required, with neighboring spins still having a relative $120\degree$ orientation (see Fig.~\ref{fig:QPD}).
-The optimal variational Ansatz is constructed from the Hamiltonian with a ${\bf q}=(4\pi/3a,0)$ magnetic field (where $a$ is the length of the Bravais lattice vectors) and the hopping terms of a different U(1) state with $\pi$ fluxes through hexagons and up triangles (with $0$ flux through down triangles)~\cite{lu2011}.
+The optimal variational Ansatz is constructed from the Hamiltonian with a ${\bf q}=(4\pi/3a,0)$ magnetic field (where $a$ is the length of the Bravais lattice vectors) and the hopping terms of a different U(1) state, dubbed $[\pi,\pi]$, with $\pi$ fluxes through hexagons and up triangles (and $0$ flux through down triangles)~\cite{lu2011}.